 Prompt, compassionate service is always just a phone call away, where and when you need it.

 Wayne is a lifelong resident of the Roanoke Valley.
 He graduated from Andrew Lewis High School and has a Mortuary Science degree from John Tyler Community College.
 Before joining Lotz in April 2007, Wayne was previously employed with the John M. Oakey & Son Funeral Home in Salem for 18 years and as a Communications Officer with the Roanoke County Sheriff’s Office.
 He served as Location Manager at the Lotz Downtown Location and took over as Managing Partner of the Lotz Vinton location in April 2012.
 Wayne has served as President of the Blue Ridge Funeral Directors Association and has served several terms on the Board of Directors of the Virginia Funeral Directors Association.
 He is also a member of the Salem Kiwanis Club and the Vinton Breakfast Lions Club.
-He has been married to his wife, Brenda, since 1974 and has three grown children.
-He spends most of his spare time with his six grandchildren and one great-grandchild.
+He has three grown children and spends most of his spare time with his six grandchildren and one great-grandchild.